An extended definition of Anosov representation for relatively hyperbolic groups: Introduction

 In this paper, we prove the following \emph{Anosov relativization theorem}: \begin{theorem} Let $(\Gamma, \mc{H})$ be a relatively hyperbolic pair, and suppose that each $H \in \mc{H}$ is hyperbolic.
 If $\rho:\Gamma \to G$ is an EGF representation with respect to $P$ for the peripheral structure $\mc{H}$, and $\rho$ restricts to a $P$-Anosov representation on each $H \in \mc{H}$, then $\rho$ is a $P$-Anosov representation of $\Gamma$. \end{theorem}

-A potential application of \Cref{thm:changing_peripheral_structure} is the construction of new examples of Anosov representations: one could start with an EGF representation $\rho:\Gamma \to G$ which is \emph{not} Anosov, and then attempt to find a peripherally stable deformation of $\rho$ which restricts to an Anosov representation on peripheral subgroups. \Cref{thm:cusp_stable_stability} and \Cref{thm:changing_peripheral_structure} would then imply that the original representation $\rho$ can be realized as a non-Anosov limit of Anosov representations in the peripherally stable deformation space.
+See \cite{GW2024} for one application of this theorem.
+Another potential application is the construction of new examples of Anosov representations: one could start with an EGF representation $\rho:\Gamma \to G$ which is \emph{not} Anosov, and then attempt to find a peripherally stable deformation of $\rho$ which restricts to an Anosov representation on peripheral subgroups. \Cref{thm:cusp_stable_stability} and \Cref{thm:changing_peripheral_structure} would then imply that the original representation $\rho$ can be realized as a non-Anosov limit of Anosov representations in the peripherally stable deformation space.
+We plan to explore applications of this type in upcoming work with Danciger.